Winning in MEA’s perishables market: Fresh ingredients for food retail success

 Health and wellness, for instance, is a category on the rise in the region, with consumers seeking to improve their diets to counteract escalating obesity and cardiovascular disease.
 This leads to increased consumer interest in products such as high-fiber bread, for example, and brands containing reduced fats, sugar, and salt.

-DHL reports that the health and wellness sector in these markets is on course to see a compound average growth rate (CAGR) of more than 8 percent, well above the expected CAGR of 5.3 percent.
+DHL reported that the health and wellness sector in these markets is on course to see a compound average growth rate (CAGR) of more than 8 percent, well above the expected CAGR of 5.3 percent.

 Simultaneously, there is rising consumer interest in processed foods, such as shelf-stable milk, and meat products such as sausages and patties.
 The growing accessibility of cold chain logistics, supported by technology and smart solutions have greatly aided market development in these categories.